AAnirudh07/Reward-Model-Adversarial-Attacks/README.md

 # 4. Discussion
 Some areas where this preliminary analysis could be improved:
+- Choice of Reward Model: Both HPSv1 and HPSv2 are fine-tuned versions of the CLIP.
+The mathematical structure of cosine similarity typically produces values that don't reach exactly 0.
+It might be useful to explore reward models with different architectures.
+- Choice of Target Model: Only the Stable Diffusion models were used due to memory constraints.
+Other open-source and closed-source (e.g. DALL.E) models could be experimented with.
+- Ranking of Images: While the dataset choices may be optimal, ranking all images in the dataset could provide a more comprehensive evaluation.
+- Choice of Attack: More complex white-box and black-box attacks could be considered.

 # 5. Main Results
+All outputs and reward scores can be accessed [here](https://drive.google.com/drive/folders/11zujYYcT-ZieOqC6F9SIWmVzlZ9t9l5i?usp=sharing).

 This section presents the numerical results of the experiments.
 Please see the note in the 'Method > Datasets' section for more information on prompt sampling.
 Additionally,
 - Due to ranking and choosing top samples, some categories in the DrawBench dataset may not have results.
 - As the official HPS Benchmark has average scores of ~29, a very low threshold of 15 was used.
 The results consider any drop in reward scores to be significant.